Your gallbladder is a small, pear-shaped organ that’s tucked below your liver. You probably don’t think much about it -- until it hurts.

 - Like throwing up

 These attacks often happen after a big steak dinner or other fatty meals, and they can last for many hours.
 But most people who have gallstones don’t know it.
 These “silent” stones don’t cause problems in your organs.
-An ultrasound or other imaging tests can show if you have gallstones.
+Diagnostic tests like an ultrasound , a magnetic resonance cholangiopancreatography (MRCP), an endoscopic retrograde cholangiopancreatography (ERCP), blood test,, or other imaging tests can show if you have gallstones.
 Your doctor can get rid of them with surgery, medication, or even shockwaves.

 Bile duct stones.
 These are either gallstones that get stuck in your bile ducts or stones that form there.
 They may give you no trouble until they block the bile ducts.
 Then you might have serious pain in your belly that comes and goes for hours at a time.
 Your skin and eyes might turn yellow, and you might feel like throwing up.
 Your doctor can remove the stones by threading a thin tube with a light at the end called an endoscope through your mouth down to the bile ducts.